liamca/lets_encrypt_https_azure_container_instance/README.md

 az container create --resource-group <RESOURCE_GROUP> --name <DOMAIN_NAME> --image liamca/aci-lets-encrypt --cpu 1 --memory 4 --dns-name-label <DOMAIN_NAME> --ports 80 --location

-Then download certbot (https://certbot.eff.org/) to your local computer and run the following replacing the Domain Name and if needed the region:
+Then download certbot (https://certbot.eff.org/) to your local computer and run the following (from a command prompt with Administrator access) replacing the Domain Name and if needed the region:

 certbot certonly --manual -d <DOMAIN_NAME>.